COOPER CITY HIGH SCHOOL’S GUIDANCE PROGRAM

 Cooper City High School provides a Guidance Program to every student.
 Every child has access to the guidance services and to school counselors and will be treated equitably.
 Program components include assistance with academic and career information for future planning, test score interpretation, registration, scholarship and financial aid, personal social development, test anxiety and many other topics that address the concerns and needs of the Cooper City school community as students transition from high school to the real world.

 Counselors regularly visit classrooms and work with students individually to assist them in achieving their potential.
 We encourage parents to get involved with their student’s education and speak with a guidance professional for assistance.
-This includes the four counselors, the Guidance Director, an ESE Specialist and the BRACE Advisor.
+This includes the five counselors, the Guidance Director, an ESE Specialist and the BRACE Advisor.

 Parents and students may keep up-to-date and informed of “happenings” in Guidance through our School News, on the front page of this website.